Patrick Teahan, LICSW

 The most important thing in therapy is to feel good about who you are doing the work with.
 Trauma and dysfunctional family work is very intimate and emotionally charged and being comfortable is essential.

-My clients would describe me as funny and very direct.
-I can often be crass and very real as I feel there needs to be some soul in the therapy office.
-The work that I do is based upon personal experience rather than research or clinical theory but I do include those too!
+My clients would describe me as funny and very direct as I feel there needs to be some soul in the therapy office.
+The work that I do is equally based upon professional training and personal life experience.

 My View on the Purpose of Psychotherapy